There is much mystery about the sect of Christians known as the Waldensians (or Waldenses, or Vaudois). Wikipedia provides the common understanding:

 They were accused, moreover, of having scoffed at the doctrine of transubstantiation, and of having spoken blasphemously of the Catholic Church as the harlot of the Apocalypse.
 They rejected what they perceived as the idolatry of the Catholic Church and considered the Papacy as the Antichrist of Rome.

 Which is it?
 Were they heretics who mostly just disagreed on the nature of bishops, or did they reject the most cherished core Roman Catholic belief?
 It cannot be both.
+Is it true or blasphemy (!!) to say that Rome was “the mother of harlots … that great city, which reigns over the kings of the earth” (Revelation 17:5,18)?

 Many denominations claim to trace their ‘true church’ ancestry through the Waldensians: Baptists, Anabaptists, Seventh Day Adventists, and others.
 The Roman Catholic is eager to claim the Waldensians as their own to cut off the supposed apostolic link of the later Protestants with the earlier protestants—those who protested the Roman Catholic Church’s corruption of doctrine.
 Their claim is invalid.